ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/manifest/_index.md

 To support this, the system must implement trust models capable of validating that a non-human identity is authorized to elevate its execution context to that of the target identity.

-The authorization model of the target identity must be constructed as if it were executed directly by the target identity, and this logic must be replicated at each point of execution.
+The authorization model of the target identity must be constructed to reflect the permissions that would apply **if the action were executed directly by the target identity**.
+This logic must be preserved across execution boundaries and consistently enforced, regardless of the identity performing the operation.

 This introduces requirements for authorization models to be:

 - Transferable across systems,
 - Versioned to ensure consistency,
 - Immutable to guarantee integrity,
-- Resilient to support reliable delegation in distributed environments.
+- Resilient to support reliable impersonation and delegation in distributed environments.

 ### Non-Human as Target Identity